-The York Access Scheme aims to provide a fair chance of getting into the University of York.
-It gives you the opportunity to let us know about any circumstances that may affect your progression to a university like York.
+The York Access Scheme gives you the opportunity to let us know about any circumstances that might have prevented you from reaching your true academic potential.

-By providing us with more detailed information about your background than you provided on your UCAS form, you could receive additional consideration from our admissions assessors and a contextual offer of up to two grades below the typical offer.
-You could also access an enhanced support package that will help you to meet other offer holders and prepare for the exciting transition to university life.
+Letting us know more details about your background and circumstances gives our admissions assessors more context in which to consider your UCAS application.
+After consideration, you could receive a reduced offer of up to two grades below the typical offer.
+You could also access an enhanced support package to help you meet similar offer-holders and prepare for your exciting transition to university life.

 Who can apply?

 To be eligible to apply for the York Access Scheme, you must:

 - be a UK (home) student.
 Find out how to determine your fee status.

 - hold an offer to study on an undergraduate programme at the University of York